 Dr. Andriole is a prolific author and speaker.

-His research on digital transformation was recently published in the Sloan Management Review (2017) and the European Business Review (2017).
-His research around “ready” technologies has been published in the Communications of the ACM (2014) and in Ready Technology: Fast-Tracking New Business Technologies (CRC Press, 2014).
+His research on digital transformation was recently published in the Sloan Management Review (2017, 2018), IEEE IT Professional (2018, 2019)and the European Business Review (2017).
+His research around “ready” technologies was published in the Communications of the ACM (2014) and in Ready Technology: Fast-Tracking New Business Technologies (CRC Press, 2014).
 His research on technology adoption has been published in the Innovator’s Imperative: Rapid Technology Adoption for Digital Transformation (CRC Press, 2017).
 His research on technology governance has been published in the Communications of the AIS, the Communications of the ACM and IEEE IT Professional.
 He recently published “The Death of Big Software” in the Communications of the ACM (2017).

 Honors & Awards